lquasem/Gender-Pay-Gap/README.md

 # Gender-Pay-Gap
-Exploring the persistence of gender pay gap in the US "Equal pay for equal work is the concept of labour rights that individuals in the same workplace be given equal pay. ...
+Exploring the persistence of gender pay gap in wordlwide and the U.S.

+"Equal pay for equal work is the concept of labour rights that individuals in the same workplace be given equal pay. ...
 Since President John F. Kennedy signed the Equal Pay Act of 1963, it has been illegal in the United States to pay men and women working in the same place different salaries for similar work."
 -Wikipedia